SN 2024gy: Multi-epoch Spectroscopic Features Suggestive of Delayed Detonation in a Type Ia Supernova: photometry analysis

 The $B-V$ and $g-i$ color curves of SN 2024gy are displayed in Figure \ref{fig:CC}, compared with those of other SNe Ia mentioned in Section \ref{subsec:LC}.
 The reddening of $E(B-V)=0.40$ mag is adopted for SN 2024gy in the dereddening procedure.
 One can see that the dereddened color curves of SN 2024gy match well those of the other normal SNe Ia.

 The $B-V$ color curve of SN 2024gy monotonically becomes bluer at early phases.
 After $t\approx -5$ d, it turns red until $t\approx 30$ d.
-It then matches the LP relation.
+The color curve then becomes bluer again, with a slightly steeper slope compared to the LP relation.
+In general, the \textit{B-V} color evolution of SN 2024gy is consistent with that of the normal SNe Ia.
+However, the intrinsic \textit{B-V} colors at maximum light for SN 2024gy and SN 2017erp seem to be bluer than that of the others (see Table \ref{tab:compared_SNs}).
+In spectroscopic observation, the bluer colors may be caused by the different absorption of \FeII/\FeIII~ at maximum light.
+The physical mechanism for this behavior is unclear.
+It might be related to the temperature or the high-velocity ejecta in the explosion, such as the significant HVFs shown in SN 2024gy.
+Nevertheless, the higher velocity ejecta yields a redder $B-V$ color \citep[e.g.,][]{2011ApJ...729...55F}, which is not consistent with the observation for SN 2024gy.

 The $g-i$ color curve has a similar evolution.
 The differences are the locations of the two turning points.
-The first one is located at $t\approx +10$ d, while the second is located at $t\approx +35$ d.
+The first is located at $t\approx +10$ d, while the second is located at $t\approx +35$ d.
 Nevertheless, the dereddened $g-i$ color of SN~2024gy matches well with the other events, suggesting that the true reddening is estimated correctly.